FixelAlgorithmsTeam/fixel/_posts/2017-03-09-fixel-detailizer-post.md

 By the way, you can also record Fixel Detailizer as a Photoshop action.

-## Video part II
+## Video Part II

 Now, if you could bear with me through my text, it is now time to watch the second part of the videos to see how Fixel Detailizer works.

-<iframe src="https://player.vimeo.com/video/206994656" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/206994656" width="800" height="450" align="middle" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/206994656">Introduction to Fixel Detailizer 2.5 - Part II</a> from <a href="https://vimeo.com/user6713845">Flora Cusi</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 Key Words: [Multi Scale Sharpening][2], [Multi Scale Detail Enhancement][2], [Multi Frequency Sharpening][2], [Image Sharpening][2],  [Photo Sharpening][2], [Photoshop Sharpening][2], [Photoshop Plug In][2], [Detail Enhancement][2], [Frequency Sharpening][2].